willemschots/lui/README.md

  ## Why 'lui'?

  'Lui' means 'lazy' in Dutch.
-Instead of implementing a server for each project I can be lazy and use this package.
+Instead of implementing a server for each project you can be lazy and use this package.